In Cooperation With :

 International Journal of Digital Entrepreneurship and Business (IDEB) is an open access journal.
 The term open access gives the right of readers to read, download, distribute, copy, print, search, or link to the full texts of the articles free of charge.

-Authors retain copyright and grant the journal right of first publication allowing others to share the work with an acknowledgement of the work's authorship and initial publication in this journal.
-International Journal of Digital Entrepreneurship and Business apply the Creative Commons Attribution NonCommercial 4.0 International Licence (CC BY-NC-ND 4.0) to all manuscripts to be published.
+Authors retain copyright and grant the journal right of first publication, allowing others to share the work with an acknowledgment of the work's authorship and initial publication in this journal.
+International Journal of Digital Entrepreneurship and Business applies the Creative Commons Attribution (CC BY) 4.0 (this license requires that reusers give credit to the creator.
+It allows reusers to distribute, remix, adapt, and build upon the material in any medium or format, even for commercial purposes) to all manuscripts to be published.

 Policy of Screening for Plagiarism